VeronicaLourens/portfolio-1/README.md

 ## Deployment

 ### Site deployment
 The Super Cars website was deployed to GitHub page.
-This is the link of GitHub repository - <https://veronicalourens.github.io/supercars/>
+This is the link - <https://veronicalourens.github.io/supercars/>

 * Steps to deploy the site as following: